jelknernvcc/ghcictwebsite/source/sections/webdev/goals/session09.md

 - What is the difference between symmetric and asymmetric encryption?
 - Explain the steps of the encryption and decryption process
 - Why is it important that you never share your secret key?

+This journal entry, and the files in your rsa_encryption_activity repo, are due by the beginning of next class.
+I'll count this as a quiz grade.

+### Reading
+Next class, we'll wrap up our unit on the internet by learning about internet applications.
+Read pages 73-80 in [our networking textbook](https://do1.dr-chuck.net/net-intro/EN_us/net-intro.pdf) and prepare for a reading quiz next class.

+### Start preparing for our first test
+We'll have our first test next week.
+This will cover everything that we've done this year - the terminal tools and the internet.
+I'll have a better study guide for you next class.
+In the meantime, start going through the previous lessons to jog your memory.